maxhbr/LDBcollector/Pages/licence_center/foss/en.md

 ### Licenses with Choice Options

-DSome licenses have different legal consequences, depending on how extensive a modification is.
+Some licenses have different legal consequences, depending on how extensive a modification is.
 In addition, the licensee is given various options as to how further developments can be redistributed.

 | Lizenz | Text | SPDX-tag |
 |:---:|:---:|:---:|